 As you have probably already noticed, The Guardian is relatively inactive on Pinterest.
 Information like this is quickly gained by using the Social Signals module and you should always have a look at this module for your competitors‘ domains as well.

 To analyse the social signals of a single URL, you can select the social media you’d like to focus on (Facebook or Pinterest) from the menu on the left of the screen.
 There you will find an overview of the most popular URLs shared on that social network.

 Let us have a closer look at the details of a URL.
 To do this, please click on the small plus-symbol at the end of the row of one URL.

-You already know the next two boxes, too.
+You already know these two boxes.
 Only now, the data is entirely focused on the URL.
 This lets you quickly determine where the activity for this URL is happening.
-For this example we notice that a lot of comments are left on the social networks.
-The URL is being shared more often than liked on networks.
+For this example we notice that the URL is being shared more often than liked on networks.

-You can change the way the table is sorted at the bottom of the page, where you have two buttons.
-To always get the current data first, please select “Time found”.
-The table on the picture above is also sorted this way.
+You can change the way the table is sorted at the top of the page, where you have two buttons.
+To always get the current data first, please select “Time found“.
+Otherwise you can sort the results according to the number of interactions they received.

 With this module you can get an overview of any domain’s activities on social networks.
-In the detailed-analysis you can find out how well a specific URL is spreading on Facebook & Co.
+In the detailed-analysis you can find out how well a specific URL is spreading on Facebook and Pinterest.
 Daily updates of the data allows you to observe the growth of social signals promptly and in great detail.